l77l77/mbaytas.github.io/research/azalea.md

 # **Azalea**

-**Co-experience in Remote Conversations via Diminished Reality + Somaesthetic Interaction Design**
+*Co-experience in Remote Conversations via Diminished Reality + Somaesthetic Interaction Design*

 ![image](https://user-images.githubusercontent.com/1661078/135835277-60bc0f1c-0e44-4931-8195-e4c21774a3c3.png)

-In response to the consequences of social distancing caused by the pandemic, we looked for new ways of creating a sense of “togetherness” with another person whilst in social isolation.
-The findings of this search manifested itself in a product called Azalea.

-Azalea is a smartphone-based design that consist of a bespoke app and a tactile cushion which envelops the phone.
-A pair of Azaleas can be used to remotely connect two people through an enriched phone call.
-Azalea differentiates itself from a conventional phone or video call by immersing the user in an environment diminished from distractions, creating space for a co-experience that focuses on tactility and motion.
+In response to social distancing due to the pandemic, we sought new ways to create a sense of "togetherness” while in physically distant.
+The result was Azalea: a smartphone-based design that consist of a bespoke app and a tactile cushion which envelops the phone.

-The inanimate cushion is brought to life by sliding in the phone.
-Doing so, the user ‘sacrifices’ the phone, which becomes the driver behind the communication.
-The app automatically activates, initiating the call and enabling the flashlight which projects light through cut-out shapes into the user’s direct environment.
-Azalea adapts its colour, shining through a pattern, according to the user’s speech, and enables its users to steer a soundscape of natural sounds driven by motion.
-Our users affirmed that hearing the other person move added a sense of presence to the conversation.
+A pair of Azaleas can be used by two people to enrich a phone call.
+The artifact is brought to life by inserting the phone, running the Azalea app, into the cushion.
+Doing so, the user "sacrifices" the phone, invoking a "magical" communication experience where the mediating hardware is out of sight.

+The design uses the phone's flash to project light, through cut-out shapes on the back of the cushion, into the user’s environment.
+The phone's screen glows in color through the pattern on the front, reacting to the intensity of the speech.
+A shared soundscape of crackling fire, ocean waves, and singing bowls frames the conversation, driven by subtle motions of the artifacts held in the users' hands.

+Most designs for enriching remote conversations increase the quantity and fidelity of what is communicated.
+Azalea follows a different design ethos we called "diminished reality" – it removes and obfuscates signals as well as distractions, creating space so we can focus on what really matters.

-Through Azalea, we aim to inspire the public and fellow designers to creatively leverage the – often untapped – capabilities that can be found in each smartphone.
+Through Azalea, we aim to inspire fellow designers to creatively leverage the – often untapped – capabilities that can be found in our smartphones, and to build on "diminished reality" as a design ethos.

 ![image](https://user-images.githubusercontent.com/1661078/135835100-006f1bc1-da5f-4547-94a6-7c567cceed35.png)

+## Methodology

+Diminished Reality
+Research through Design
+Somaesthetics
+Experience Characterization

 ## Credits